nptscot/nptscot.github.io/manual/index.md

 ## Introduction

 Welcome to the Network Planning Tool (NPT) for Scotland, a cutting-edge web application designed for strategic cycle network planning.
-Funded by Transport Scotland and developed by the University of Leeds, A/B Street and CycleStreets in collaboration with Sustrans Scotland.
+Funded by Transport Scotland and developed by the University of Leeds and CycleStreets in collaboration with Sustrans Scotland.
 It builds on the functionality of the [Propensity to Cycle Tool](https://www.pct.bike/) for England and Wales, offering a detailed nationwide cycling potential analysis for Scotland, down to the street level ([Lovelace et al. 2017](https://www.jtlu.org/index.php/jtlu/article/view/862)).
 We invite users to explore its comprehensive features and contribute feedback for continuous improvement.

 ### NPT overview